smals-belgium/shared-referral-prescription-webcomponent/README.md

 ## Build

-Run `ng build:wc:details` to build the wc prescription details.
+Run `ng build:wc:details`, `ng build:wc:list` or `ng build:wc:create` to build the wc prescription component.
 The build artifacts will be stored in the `dist/` directory.
 The `dist/build` directory will contain a js and css file needed to implement in your html file in order for the webcomponent to be available.

 ## Running unit tests